Robinson Funeral Homes Are Prepared to Safely Care for Families During the COVID-19 Pandemic

 And according to the CDC, at this time, there is no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of confirmed or suspected COVID-19.
 Depending on a family?s preferences, their loved one can be safely embalmed.
 Families may choose either burial or cremation as usual.

 We recognize and take very seriously our responsibility to protect the health of those we are privileged to serve as well as our staff.
 We will continue to guide families, as we always have, in ways they can meaningfully and safely commemorate the life of their loved one, while adhering to the guidance issued by federal, state and local public health officials.
-Currently, the CDC has limited gatherings of people to under 50 people.
-In addition, on March 16, 2020, the White House has recommended avoiding social gatherings in groups of more than 10 people for the next 15 days, which has been extended until April 30.
+According to the, State of SC Executive Order No. 2021-11 effective March 1, 2021, the total number of persons present or in attendance at a Gathering shall not exceed 50% of the location’s occupancy limit.
+Face coverings are still required, and “social distancing” should be practiced in accordance with CDC and DHEC guidance.
 Every effort is being made by Robinson Funeral Homes to abide by all regulations and guidelines, and at the same time accommodate the family’s wishes.

 Steps we are taking include the following: